FelipeACXavier/maki/README.md

 ## Installation

+> [!IMPORTANT]
+> I haven't properly checked the process in Windows.
+The instructions below is how it **should** work, but there are not guarantees.

 A Dockerfile is provided to ensure everyone has the same build and run environment.
 Note that there is no specific run image though.
 To build the application, follow the instructions below:

   1. Clone this repository and move into it